 BIOM 112 Marine Biology with Lab 4 cr.

 This course is designed for students needing an introductory college level science class.
 In order for the student to gain an understanding of the marine environment, the course begins with a brief overview of basic physical, chemical and geologic oceanography.
 A discussion of major phyla in each of the kingdoms that live in the sea will include taxonomy, evolution, ecology, as well as, where appropriate, concerns relating to future survival/extinction of groups under consideration.
 Laboratory exercises are designed to give a "hands-on" opportunity to further enhance students' appreciation of the incredible diversity of sea life.

-Prerequisite(s): ENGL-050, ENGL-075, MATH-030 Corequisite(s): none BIOM 170 Invertebrate Zoology with Lab 4 cr.
+BIOM 170 Invertebrate Zoology with Lab 4 cr.

 This course examines the invertebrate phyla, covering aspects of form and function, evolution, classification, natural history, and water-land transitions of invertebrate animals.
 Students will explore local marine habitats to collect live specimens and observe ecological interactions in the field.
 Laboratory work will encompass dissection and identification of common invertebrates, using both classical taxonomic methods and DNA bar coding.

-BIOM 180 Marine Botany with Lab 4 cr.
+BIOM 180 Marine Botany with Lab 4 of